abbycabs/mozfest-repo-template/README.md

 ## Getting Started

 [ Use this section to orient newcomers to your project on how to use it.
-Installation instrucitons?
-Download instructions?
+Installation or download instructions?
 Viewing instructions?
 Example code snippet?
 Add them here! ]

 ## Contributing